wshanks/tbkeys/README.md

 # tbkeys

-`tbkeys` is a bootstrapped extension for Thunderbird that uses [Mousetrap](https://craig.is/killing/mice) to bind key sequences to custom commands.
+`tbkeys` is an add-on for Thunderbird that uses [Mousetrap](https://craig.is/killing/mice) to bind key sequences to custom commands.

 ## Install